 "Oh, I am sure he will do that."
 Ziva chuckled.
 "Let's go get Abby and..."

-Sighing he stood up from his chair.
-Grabbing his stuff, he was about to head out and go to his agent's place, when once again the Director chose the worst time possible to call him.
+Sighing he stood up from his chair; he wasn't going to get any work done.
+Grabbing his stuff, he was about to head out and go to his agent's place, when once again the Director chose the worst moment possible to call him.

 "Gibbs, I need you in the MTAC."